aourednik/historical-basemaps/README.md

 ![world 1880 DRAFT](world_1880.png)

 The geodata are stored in the WGS 84 projection, EPSG:4326 (crs:OGC:1.3:CRS84).
 Coordinates are in LatLon, the projection is geographical.
-Consider reprojecting to show the maps on world scale, choosing a [projection with with minimal area distortion](https://bl.ocks.org/syntagmatic/ba569633d51ebec6ec6e), such as the __Dymaxion__ projection it the first example or the __Molweide__ projection..
+Consider reprojecting to show the maps on world scale, choosing a [projection with minimal area distortion](https://bl.ocks.org/syntagmatic/ba569633d51ebec6ec6e), such as the __Dymaxion__ projection in the first example or the __Molweide__ projection.
 Most mapping software and algorithms reproject on the fly.

 ## Contributing